Budget & Economy

 Supporting and maintaining a progressive tax rate system: a tax rate that increases as the taxable amount increases (See more in Taxes)

-Advocating for livable wages, ensuring consumer protections and holding global financial services firms accountable via more liability and federal regulation
+Advocating for livable wages, ensuring consumer protections and holding global financial services firms accountable via more regulation